unsinnews/sparka/README.md

 ## Core Philosophy

-The primary goal of Parlagen is to provide a robust platform for experimenting with the latest AI models and features as they become available.
-It's designed to be a launchpad for your own AI chat applications, offering a comprehensive set of features out-of-the-box while remaining easy to customize and extend.
+The primary goal of Parlagen is to provide a robust platform for use the latest AI models and features as they become available.
+It's also a template for your own AI chat applications, offering a comprehensive set of features out-of-the-box while remaining easy to customize and extend.

 ## Inspiration